 We were no longer living in the house when Hurricane Katrina destroyed St. Bernard Parish in 2005.
 But I’ll bet that brick and iron gate was still standing.

 Some things from those days aren’t still standing.
 When I was in high school, my parents divorced, Dad remarried and my mother died.
 That time, Dad couldn’t fix everything.
 I don’t know how we all got through those years and it’s still hard to talk about sometimes.
-But my Dad was there.
+But my father was there.
 Through all the changes, both his and mine, he’s always been there for me.

 Lucky for us, Dad is enjoying good health at age 82.
-He chafes at the restrictions of old age and sometimes he flat-out defies them.
+He chafes at the restrictions of old age and sometimes he flagrantly defies them.
 A couple of Christmases ago, Dad tried out my nephew Christopher’s hoverboard.
 It didn’t go well.
 The board zipped out from under his feet and he crashed onto the cold kitchen floor flat on his back.
 Scared us to death!
 But my crazy daredevil father got to his feet, rubbed his head and asked, “Hey, where’s the seat to this thing?”

 He hasn’t lost his sense of humor and he’s still creating things.
 I’ve tried to talk him into downsizing, selling the house and moving to something smaller and easier to maintain, but he won’t do it.
 He says he can’t find a retirement community that would let him have his workshop.